 - Proper technique, including sterilization

-Once certified as a CCMA-C, you are permitted to administer medications by subcutaneous, intramuscular, and intradermal injections, perform skin tests, and perform skin puncture or venipuncture for the purposes of withdrawing blood.
+Once certified as a CCMA-C, you can administer medications by subcutaneous, intramuscular, and intradermal injections, perform skin tests, and perform skin puncture or venipuncture for the purposes of withdrawing blood.
 However, in every instance, a licensed physician or podiatrist (or another appropriate licensed individual) must verify the correct medication and dosage.

-Step 4.
-Pursue a Medical Assisting Job with One of California’s Top Employers
+Step 3.
+Find a Medical Assisting Job with One of California’s Top Employers

 - Kaiser Permanente Medical Group, Oakland